-We received aggregate gross proceeds from our initial public offering of \$110.4 million, or aggregate net proceeds of approximately \$99.8 million after deducting underwriting discounts and commissions and offering expenses.
-None of the underwriting discounts and commissions or offering expenses were incurred or paid, directly or indirectly, to directors or officers of ours or their associates or to persons owning 10 percent or more of our common stock or to any of our affiliates, and we have not used any of the net proceeds from the offering to make payments, directly or indirectly, to any such persons.
-We have invested the net proceeds from the offering in money market accounts.
-There has been no material change in our planned use of the net proceeds from the offering as described in our final prospectus filed pursuant to Rule 424(b)(4) under the Securities Act with the SEC on September 24, 2018.
+None of the underwriting discounts and commissions or offering expenses were incurred or paid, directly or indirectly, to directors or officers of ours or their associates or to persons owning 10 percent or more of our common stock or to any of our affiliates, and we have not used any of the net proceeds from the public offerings to make payments, directly or indirectly, to any such persons.

+We have invested the net proceeds from the public offerings in cash and cash equivalents.
+There has been no material change in our planned use of proceeds as described in our final prospectus filed pursuant to Rule 424(b)(5) under the Securities Act with the SEC on October 31, 2019.

-As of December 31, 2018, we have not used the net proceeds from our initial public offering.
+As of December 31, 2019, we had cash and cash equivalents of \$207.1 million, and we have not used any of the net proceeds from our secondary public offering.